dl1bz/deskhpsdr/README.md

 * *Raspberry Pi 3B+ works too, but with limitations (panadapter framerate only 10fps, if want more the CPU hasn't enough power)*
 * a hamradio friend of mine has checked it on a Desktop Linux Ubuntu LTS for me, works too

-All radio tests are made with my Hermes Lite 2 SDR-Transceiver.
+All radio tests are made with my Hermes Lite 2 SDR-Transceiver using HPSDR protocol V1.
+Actual no issues with the Hermes Lite 2 and deskHPSDR.

 ## Credits